jurihock/visualapplets.py/README.md

 to automatize the creation of VisualApplets designs (a former Silicon Software GmbH technology), which is a nice and useful feature but not nice enough, in my opinion.

-The main idea of `visualapplets.py` is to introduce an additional scripting abstraction and to script the creation of the TCL scripts via Python.
+The main idea of the `visualapplets.py` project is to introduce an additional scripting abstraction and to script the creation of TCL scripts via Python.

 Huh, to script the script?
 Too much meta?
 Let us study an example...